Profirator/project-config/docs/configure.md

 	sudo docker stack deploy -c services/nginx.yml <stack>
 	sudo service nginx start

+### Umbrella and Maxmind license

+There has been updates to maxmind license that umbrella uses.
+Please see issue: https://github.com/Profirator/api-umbrella/issues/2

 ### Swarm Mode

 Current setup is designed to run on single machine.
 Swarm is used so it can be extended later to a true cluster setup.